gwhi94/2-Player-Boardgame/README.md

-A 2 player boardgame in which players move around the map, collect weapons and fight eachother
+A 2 player board-game in which players move around the map, collect weapons and fight each-other

 Project overview